-I have to admit I’m a late and previously reluctant convert to the idea of deliberately writing a headline like the one for this post, or “Here’s a Quick Way to [solve some problem]”, but I’ve come to realise that these ‘field tested’ types of headlines have been proven to work.
+I have to admit I’m a late and previously reluctant convert to the idea of deliberately writing a headline like the one for this post, or “Here’s a Quick Way to ”, but I’ve come to realise that these ‘field tested’ types of headlines have been proven to work.
 So I figure that if I want to be read and want to sell products and services – tick all these boxes – I need to be more open to what grabs attention.
 Plenty of scope to get creative in the body copy.

 And even within the ‘formulas’ there is room to be somewhat creative, as the article cited and the comments attached thereto illustrate.